 The community’s launch signals a region with free trade of goods and services, free movement of labor, and liberalization of investment.
 Movement of skilled labor is perhaps the most important of these since manpower is the root of all business.

-That’s not to say ASEAN isn’t a formidable region now.
+Granted, ASEAN is already a formidable region right now.
 Home to over 600 million people, ASEAN as a single market is the world’s third most populous and seventh largest economy with a GDP of US$2.6 trillion.
 Experts say this makes the region attractive by spreading confidence into its long term prospects.

 ASEAN will step up both its interregional and intraregional trade to promote itself as a more powerful trading bloc.